ChYuvaSathwik/Code-Crush-Ds2004/README.md

 - ✅ Day 1 - Solved with Two Pointers
 - ✅ Day 2 - Solved using Stack
 - ✅ Day 3 - Solved using Sliding Window
+- ✅ Day 3 - Solved using Heap
 - *(Continuing daily...)*

 ---